-All Programs respect the cultural and religious beliefs of every family that is in their classroom.
-Teachers must be sensitive to the beliefs of the families and inform them of the activities that will take place in the classroom.
+VOALA respects the cultural and religious beliefs of every family in their classroom.
+The classroom community is sensitive to the beliefs and values of the families.
+Classroom activities are set up to be culturally inclusive.

 U. No Pets Allowed

 We are dedicated to protecting the health and well-being of all children, families and staff at our centers.
 Some children are highly allergic to certain animals.
 Animals can also spread disease, or behave in dangerous or unpredictable ways that can cause injury to persons they come in contact with.
 Due to this, pets will not be allowed onsite or in the classroom.
 Service animals are not considered pets, please inform the Site Supervisor if you have a service animal and require accommodations.